Abia records 6,381 glaucoma cases in 18 months – Official

 She said 10 vision centres had been established within primary healthcare centres to improve access to eye care.

-Mrs Emeka-Obasi said Governor Alex Otti signed an Executive Order establishing the bureau in July 2024 to prevent avoidable sight loss.
+Ms Emeka-Obasi said Governor Alex Otti of Abia signed an executive order establishing the bureau in July 2024 to prevent avoidable sight loss.

 The governor, represented by Health Commissioner Enoch Uche, highlighted the state’s efforts to improve eye health services.

-He said the government is upgrading eye care facilities and providing free screening services.
+He said the government was upgrading eye care facilities and providing free screening services.

-According to him, the administration is also working to ensure accessible facilities for glaucoma screening and treatment.
+ALSO READ: World Glaucoma Week: Many Nigerians at risk of irreversible blindness- Minister

-READ ALSO: PT Health Watch: Why Preeclampsia is one of pregnancy’s most dangerous conditions
+According to him, the administration is also working to ensure that facilities for glaucoma screening and treatment are accessible.

-Ms Ekpenyong said risk factors include ageing, heredity, diabetes and high blood pressure.
+Ms Ekpenyong, a professor at the University of Calabar, said risk factors included ageing, heredity, diabetes and high blood pressure.

 She stressed the need for early detection and regular eye examinations, particularly for people above 40.